 Email marketing is an essential tool for salons, spas and clinics to connect with clients, encourage bookings, and communicate what sets your business apart from your competitors.
 But miss the mark and you could inspire your contacts to hit the unsubscribe button instead.

-A great email should get your readers interested enough to open it, and engaged enough to take action – whether that’s to click-through to buy your product, book an appointment or find out more.
-Here are the things you need to do to ensure every email you send your clients is a great one.
+A great email should get your recipient interested enough to open it, and engaged enough to take action – whether that’s to click-through to buy your product, book an appointment or find out more.

 Before you start writing an email, consider who should receive it.
 Remember not everyone in your database should receive every email you send.
-Think about the client information you have and how you can use it to create a targeted list to send your email to.
+People respond more favorably to emails that are personalised and cater to their individual needs and interests.

 2. The subject line

-Great emails start with a great subject line – it’s the first thing your clients will see.
-In fact, 47% of email recipients decide whether or not to open an email based on subject line alone.
+Successful emails start with a great subject line – it’s the first thing your clients will see.
+In fact, 47% of email recipients decide whether or not to open an email based on subject line alone!

-Your subject line should also describe what your email is about.
-Tricking your readers now could mean they don’t open emails from you in the future.
+Your subject line needs to make it clear what your email is about.
+Tricking your readers with ‘click bait’ subject lines that don’t match the content of the actual email could result in losing the trust of your recipient and they may not open emails from you in the future.

-Where relevant, create a sense of urgency by letting clients know they could miss out if they don’t act soon, for example “Only 10 masterclass tickets left”.
+Where relevant, create a sense of urgency by letting clients know they could miss out if they don’t act soon, for example: “Don’t miss out – Book for Christmas”.